 - In-app survey widget tied directly to Pendo's product analytics and usage data

-- NPS survey with segmentation by feature adoption, plan tier, and behavioral cohort
+- NPS with segmentation by feature adoption, plan tier, and behavioral cohort

 - AI-powered feedback summarization for open-text responses